 Enny di Monaco.
 An exciting mix of upmarket contemporary and premium brands can be discovered in this glamorous multi-level boutique with parquet wooden floors and playful designer furniture.
 The roster of designers includes Christian Louboutin, Aquazzura for fabulous shoes, Johanna Ortiz, Lisa Marie Fernandez, and Zimmermann for resort wear/swimwear, as well as Alaia, Alexandre Vauthier, Galvan London, and more for party time.
 The whole range of options unfolds through 4 premier spaces in Irodotou street in Kolonaki, in the northern suburb of Kifissia, the southern suburb of Glyfada, and the island of Mykonos.

 Kalogirou.
 The oldest luxury shoemaker in Athens, founded in 1890, has grown into a company with 11 boutiques in Greece, importing a long roster of high-end brands (shoes, bags, and accessories) for men and women, including Jimmy Choo, Prada, Miu Miu, Casadei, Gianvito Rossi, Sergio Rossi, Fratelli Rossetti, Salvatore Ferragamo, Stuart Weitzman, Tod’s, Tory Burch, and Hogan.
-In Athens, its most impressive boutique is in Irodotou street in Kolonaki.
-The building is a gem of neoclassical architecture on the foothills of Mount Lycabettus.
+In Athens, its most historic boutique is in Kolonaki.
 Another one recently opened next to Salvatore Ferragamo on Stadiou street.
 There is also a timeless, effortless-chic boutique in the Northern suburb of Kifissia and a larger, glamorous one inside the Golden Hall shopping mall.

 CH Carolina Herrera.
 Carolina Hererra’s lifestyle brand, a concept of universal appeal for the whole family, includes in its European boutiques this spacious one at the Golden Hall shopping mall.
 Founded in 2001, this more affordable and equally tasteful collection is presented in a new warm and sensual space accented with wood, alabaster, and raw fabrics.
 The men’s department features raffia flooring, sliding wooden panels, and neutral tones, while women’s is decorated with more feminine details such as velvet rugs, elegant lamps, pillows, and aromatic candles.
 A cozy fireplace is staged against a library to exude a homey vibe.
 It’s all about perennial aesthetics.

 Bottega Veneta.
-The iconic luxury brand, founded in Vicenza in 1966, is lately again on the hype due to highly coveted pouch bag and shoe designs by Creative Director Daniel Lee.
-It maintains a magnificent boutique in the verdant premium northern suburb of Kifissia, on the Kolokotroni street that leads to the little square of Kefalari, quite near the design-perfect Semiramis hotel.
+The iconic luxury brand, founded in Vicenza in 1966, is over the last years again on the hype due to highly-coveted pouch bags and shoe designs by previous Creative Director Daniel Lee.
+His right-hand man, talented Matthieu Blazy, who is currently at the helm will most probably continue his fashion-forward trajectory.
+The luxury brand maintains a magnificent boutique in the verdant premium northern suburb of Kifissia, on the Kolokotroni street that leads to the little square of Kefalari, quite near the design-perfect Semiramis hotel.